bhavvya09/python_project/README.md

 # **DORA AI CHATBOT**

 Dora is an AI-powered chatbot designed to provide personalized assistance and engage in meaningful conversations.
-It utilizes natural language processing (NLP) techniques, machine learning algorithms, and dialog management to deliver an interactive user experience.
+It utilizes natural language processing (NLP) techniques and dialoge management to deliver an interactive user experience.

 ### **Vedio link**
 https://youtu.be/U1S6MQxCiyg